Inspiration How Art Journal Therapy Can Lead To A Better Life

 Trivia: Did you know that our short term memory retains our thoughts for only three minutes?

 Why is it extremely important?

-Journaling as a therapy is an often overlooked way of dealing with our day to day, but scrapbooks, sketchbooks, and bullet journal layouts are visual representations of what’s going on inside our brains.
-They serve as the blueprint of our everyday lives.
+Journaling as a form of therapy is an often overlooked way of dealing with our day to day.
+But scrapbooks, sketchbooks, and bullet journal layouts are visual representations of what’s going on inside our brains.
+They serve as the blueprints of our everyday lives.

 Living a life of intentionality

 The practice of art journal therapy allows us to live a life of intentionality.
 It is where productivity and mindfulness meet, and our beliefs are aligned with our actions.
 When we write, we think on paper.
 Jotting down our random thoughts, to-do lists, and everyday reflections is a huge part of the positive-cognitive effects of journaling as a therapy.
 It is an act of attention that allows us to really grasp something from our minds and put it into words; cementing and integrating it to our inner selves.

 Journaling as a therapy allows us to become aware of our thought process; to realize how we react to our surroundings.
 As we word out our thoughts and emotions, we make them tangible and see them from a broader perspective.
 From here, we can choose to create change as needed.